 Your spa’s filter needs to be carefully cleaned each month with hot tub filter chemicals.

 Using a product made exclusively for hot tub filters, spray the cleaner on the filter and let the solution sit for 15 minutes before rinsing the filter clean.
-Spray thoroughly between the folds to prevent residue, which can cause the foam to form in your spa.
+Spray thoroughly between the folds to prevent residue, which can cause the hot tub foam to form.

 Even if you’re tempted to save some money by using bleach or household cleaners, it won’t be worth it in the long term.
 Bleach is damaging to the filter’s fibers and will significantly shorten its lifespan.